Ivana Popov and Derek Weisberg

 Ivana Popov’s cinematic wall pieces flicker in and out of identifiable experience – from the unknowingness of her video gaze to the relatable hand in cut paper, there is an element of meditative disassociation and a loose attachment to meaning.
 This work explores a continuum of self and other, touching down at the quietest, least formed places.
 Whether these places are animal, spirit, or human (or dead or alive), she leaves us the space to consider our relation to them.
 Her gaze is our self-dispersion tool.

-The active inner life and prioritization of stillness that characterizes their work we recognize as being our own.
-It generates a contradictory sense of intrusiveness within us.
+The active inner life and prioritization of stillness that characterizes their work we recognize as being our own, and this generates a contradictory sense of intrusiveness within us.
 The work allows us to have both.
-We are invited into their floral stillness, where some endings exist before and some after death, where the invisible materializes to illuminate interior transformations.
+We are invited into their floral stillness, where some endings exist before and some after death.
+Here, the invisible materializes to illuminate interior transformations.